kai-niemi/pestcontrol/README.md

 ## Install Toxiproxy (optional)

-Toxiproxy is a TCP/IP interceptor chaos testing tool.
-It can be used by pestcontrol to intercepting CockroachDB inter-node gRPC traffic and apply "toxics" like slowing down responses, limiting bandwidth etc.
+Toxiproxy is a TCP/IP interceptor chaos testing tool that can be used with pest control to intercepting CockroachDB inter-node gRPC traffic.
+It can apply different "toxics" like slowing down responses, limiting bandwidth etc.

 See [Installing Toxiproxy](https://github.com/Shopify/toxiproxy?tab=readme-ov-file#1-installing-toxiproxy)